NativeScript/docs-v7/ui/ui-with-xml.md

 </Page>
 ```

-### Custom Components
+### Custom components

 You can define your own XML namespaces to create custom user interface components.

-#### Code-Only Custom Component
+#### Code-only custom component

-This sample `main-page.xml` is using custom component defined in separate declarations in the `xml-declaration/mymodule` directory.
+This sample `main-page.xml` is using a custom component defined in separate declarations in the `xml-declaration/mymodule` directory.

 ```XML
 <Page